-Beach-loving tourists should head to Cavo, a hamlet of Rio Marina situated on the northern extremity of the island (below Monte Grosso).
-Cavo is a well-equipped beach destination vaunting sandy beaches that stretch to Capo Castello.
-Here, you’ll find the remains of a 1st-century Roman villa and a beautiful, rocky coastline that extends to Capo della Vita.
+Beach-loving tourists should head to Cavo, a hamlet of Rio Marina situated on the northern end of the island (below Monte Grosso).
+Cavo is a well-equipped beach resort vaunting sandy beaches that stretch as far as Capo Castello.
+Here you’ll find the remains of a first-century Roman villa and a beautiful, rocky coastline that extends to Capo della Vita.
 Cavo’s small harbor is the closest connecting point to dry land, making it the main reference point for recreational boaters.

 A short walk from Cavo you’ll find the evocative Tonietti Mausoleum, a unique Liberty-style construction that rises amidst the island’s wild vegetation.
 Commissioned by the Tonietti family and designed by Gino Coppedè, the mausoleum functions as a burial chapel.
 The Tonietti were the first iron mine owners on Elba’s west coast after Italian Unification.